enkidevs/curriculum/python/python-playground-questions/even-or-odd/even-or-odd.md

 setupCode:
   startingPoint: |
     # 👋 Welcome to the Python coding playground.
-    # Example outputs:
+    # Example output:
-    # Zeus has 31 spheres
+    # It is odd
-    # Zeus has an odd number of spheres
+    # There is an even number of chocolate bars

     # Type your code here: